OHDSI/WhiteRabbit/CONTRIBUTING.md

     DATABRICKS_WR_TEST_CATALOG=<Catalog to use for the tests>
     DATABRICKS_WR_TEST_SCHEMA=<Schema to use for the tests>

-There is no automated upload of test data yet.
-The folder `whiterabbit/src/test/resources/scan_data/databricks` contains the SQL scripts to create the tables and data for the tests.
+There is no automated upload of test data (yet).
+The folder `whiterabbit/src/test/resources/scan_data/databricks` contains the scripts to create the tables and data for the tests.
 These scripts need to be run before the Databricks integration tests can be run.
+For a short outline of the tools needed, and the steps to perform. see `whiterabbit/src/test/resources/scan_data/databricks/prepare_test_data.sh`.

 It is recommended that token, catalog and schema are created for these tests only, and do not relate in any way to any production environment.